MindFlavor/prometheus_iota_exporter/README.md

 ## Prerequisites

 * You need [Rust](https://www.rust-lang.org/) to compile this code.
 Simply follow the instructions on Rust's website to install the toolchain.
-If you get wierd errors while compiling please try and update your Rust version (I have developed it on `rustc 1.33.0-nightly (ceb251214 2019-01-16)`).
+If you get wierd errors while compiling please try and update your Rust version first (I have developed it on `rustc 1.33.0-nightly (ceb251214 2019-01-16)`).

 ## Compilation